katerinastav/collegestuff/ba_minor/Algorithms.md

 > To predict the outcome of a given sample where the output variable is in the form of real values.
 Examples include real-valued labels denoting the amount of rainfall, the height of a person.

 #### Simple Linear Regression
+> Based on 1 predictor variable X, trying to predict the value of 1 continuous output variable Y.

+###### p-values:
+> probability to find this value by chance for a coefficient with the model in the training data if that coefficient in the population equals zero.
+> Low p-value: coefficient significantly different from zero, contributes ‘effectively’ to the prediction.
+ * In the majority of analyses, an alpha of 0.05 is used as the cutoff for significance.
+If the p-value is less than 0.05, we reject the null hypothesis that there's no difference between the means and conclude that a significant difference does exist.
+If the p-value is larger than 0.05, we cannot conclude that a significant difference exists.

+ Long story short, p value needs to be lower than a (the one we learned in statistics) If no a is given then we assume 0.05 which means that the p-value needs to be under 0.05 for the results to be statistically significant.
+O.O51 is not statistically significant!!!

 ++ Easy simple implementation